Fact checked byErik Swain

 The ST elevation in this setting appears like an elevated “J point.”

-While this is thought to be a benign finding, it needs to be distinguished from pathologic ST elevation that can be seen during acute myocardial infarction and pericarditis.
+It was once thought to be a benign finding, but that is no longer the case.
+Nonetheless, it needs to be distinguished from pathologic ST elevation that can be seen during acute myocardial infarction and pericarditis.

 Note: The ECG changes of pericarditis must be distinguished from those of early repolarization.
 The ST elevation seen in early repolarization is very similar: diffuse and concave upward.

-Three things may help to distinguish pericarditis from early repolarization:
+Two factors may help distinguish pericarditis from early repolarization:

-1. The ratio of the T wave amplitude to the ST elevation should be > 4 if early repolarization is present.
-In other words, the T wave in early repolarization is usually 4 times the amplitude of the ST elevation.
+• The ratio of the T wave amplitude to the ST elevation should be greater than 4 if early repolarization is present.
+In other words, the T wave in early repolarization is usually four times the amplitude of the ST elevation.
 Another way to describe this would be that the ST elevation is less than 25% of the T wave amplitude in early repolarization.

 ECG Examples: